Table of Contents

 Impressions, we are told, are critical not only in jewelry retail but in the retail industry, as a whole.
 Yet, most of the discussions are left centered on the impact of first impressions.
-For instance, Mary Mitchell, in her book, The First Five Minutes: How to Make a Great First Impression in Any Business Situations, highlights the importance of the first few minutes in the first approach meanwhile, Whitney Johnson, the author of the book, Disrupt Yourself: Putting the Power of Disruptive Innovation to Work, was quoted in this article about – what else? – the first impression, saying that starting strong is critical because once impressions are formed, it would be too difficult to change it.
+For instance, Mary Mitchell, in her book, The First Five Minutes: How to Make a Great First Impression in Any Business Situations, highlights the importance of the first few minutes in the first approach meanwhile, Whitney Johnson, the author of the book, Disrupt Yourself: Putting the Power of Disruptive Innovation to Work, was quoted in this article about – what else? – the first impression, saying that starting strong is critical because once impressions are formed, it would be too difficult to change them.

 Many posited first impressions as lasting impressions.
 This is partly true because your jewelry buyers’ few minutes of encounter with you may also be their departure phase, especially if the first impression formed was negative; however, this may not be the case at all times.
-Some may give you the benefit of the doubt primarily if they really like your designs, but then you don’t want to be the big “but” that blocks the sale or the bottleneck in the persuasion process.
+Some may give you the benefit of the doubt primarily if they like your designs, but then you don’t want to be the big “but” that blocks the sale or the bottleneck in the persuasion process.
 For example, “your designs are creative and unique but….the customer service sucks.”

 Does that mean you have a chance of redeeming your jewelry store from a doubtful or negative first impression?

-Well, it’s a yes and no. No, because not everyone will give you that chance unless they really like your unique jewelry designs that they wouldn’t be able to buy it from someone else.
+Well, it’s a yes and no. No, because not everyone will give you that chance unless they really like your unique jewelry designs that they wouldn’t be able to buy from someone else.
 And yes, because like the buyer’s journey, sales, as shown below, are not a one-phase cycle.
 It is sequential – each phase is interdependent and together, they weigh in customer evaluations.

 Knowing the above information, we could say that both the introduction and conclusion stages in selling are critical because the first and last impressions it leaves on your jewelry buyers become the decisive factors in the customer evaluation stage.